 You are eligible for an HSA if:

-- You are not enrolled in Medicare, Part A, or Part B.
+- You are not enrolled in Medicare, Part A, or Part B, Medicaid or any other plan.

 - If you cannot be claimed as a dependent on another person’s tax return.